 11. How long do I have to use the scholarship?

-You have until the end of 2020 (two years) to enter the commercial/instrument flight lab.
+You have two years to enter the commercial/instrument flight lab.

 12. When can I start flying?

 If you contact SUU as soon as you receive the notice that you have been accepted as a scholarship recipient, they can help you enroll for the spring semester starting in January 2020.